adelkesc/exercises_06/README.md

 Using TDD, write a program that generates a string of integers, starting at 1 and going up to 100 (separated by commas).
 Substitute any integer which is divisible by 3 with "Fizz", and any integer which is divisible by 5 with "Buzz", and any integer divisible by 3 and 5 with "FizzBuzz".

+For example, the first 20 values would be:

     1
     2
     Fizz